 Pork cutlet set meal @ 1000円

-The hotel check-out time is 10 am, so early morning we went over to the station to look for a locker to store our luggage.
-But it was all occupied, so we walked back to the hotel but not before stopping by to have ready-made meal breakfast at Lawson.
-We check out from the hotel and leave our luggage at the reception.
+The hotel check-out time was 10 am.
+So, early in the morning, we went over to the station to look for a locker to store our luggage.
+But it was all occupied, so we walked back to the hotel but not before stopping by to have a ready-made meal breakfast at Lawson.
+We checked out from the hotel and left our luggage at the reception.

 Lake Kawaguchiko

-We walked past the Tatamiwa Lava Rock, Fuji Lake hotel, Yamanashi Gem Museum and Kawaguchiko Herb Hall before crossing the bridge.
+We walked past the Tatamiwa Lava Rock, Fuji Lake Hotel, Yamanashi Gem Museum and Kawaguchiko Herb Hall before crossing the bridge.
 It was a beautiful walk, I was accompanied by red and gold foliage along the way.
-It didn’t feel like an hour has passed when we finally reached back to the starting point.
+It didn’t feel like an hour had passed when we finally reached back to the starting point.

 Lake Kawaguchiko’s “Goddesses on the Lake”